Aaditya-Magar/Youtube_Ads_Auto_Skipper/README.md

-# Auto Skip for Android
+# Youtube Ads Auto Skipper

 A Android utility that removes one repetitive tap from YouTube: when the YouTube app exposes an enabled Skip button, Auto Skip finds it